I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_shared_memory_parameters.md

 ## Members

-`Flags`

-A UCHAR value that contains a bitwise OR of the following value:

-#### NDIS_SHARED_MEM_PARAMETERS_CONTIGOUS

-The shared memory is in a contiguous block of memory.

 `Header`

 The type, revision, and size of the NDIS_SHARED_MEMORY_PARAMETERS structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.